 The Commons is where the MPs sit and make laws which are then further discussed by the non-elected Lords.
 There are also MP’s offices inside, but the building across the road, Portcullis House, contains further offices for the politicians.

 Guided tours are available most Saturdays and also on weekdays during the summer and we’d thoroughly recommend them.
 The tours take you through Westminster Hall, the oldest part of the current building and then into most of the significant rooms that are used by the politicians.
 You’ll notice that the various rooms are colour coded – red for the House of Lords, and green for the House of Commons.
-You’ll see the Queen’s robing room where she prepares for her annual speech, along with lobby areas, the voting corridors where MPs are counted after a debate and most significantly, the two debating chambers.
+You’ll see the King’s robing room where he prepares for his annual speech, along with lobby areas, the voting corridors where MPs are counted after a debate and most significantly, the two debating chambers.

 We found the tour very informative and entertaining.
 It dealt with both history of the building and the workings of parliament.
 You’ll learn about some of the artworks in the building too and you get to see one area where war damage has not been repaired on the orders of Winston Churchill no less!
 The highlight for us was standing in the House of Commons across the benches from where the Prime Minister sits – it’s so much smaller than it looks on TV.